 As a reality show, one should expect that the producers nudge the series in a particular direction.
 Naturally, the aim is to maximize dramatic content, and every reality show has producers interfering ever so slightly in the narratives.
 On that note, the contestants are never entirely alone in their apartments.
 As per the executive producer, Tim Harcourt, each cast member is assigned a producer and camera operator.
 It is how we know their thoughts throughout the day, and it also helps the participants from getting too lonely.

 The location of ‘The Circle’ is fake, however.
 We are led to believe that the show takes place in Chicago or Milwaukee.
-However, in reality, the building where ‘The Circle’ is filmed is at Salford, England.
+However, in reality, the building where ‘The Circle’ is filmed is in Salford, England.
 You can read the details about the filming location here.

 Does ‘The Circle’ App Exist?